-Findings/Recommendations for Edmonton
+Findings/Recommendations for Edmonton The HOK Study identified well-defined program and site options.
+The Leadership Committee makes the following recommendations based on the HOK Study and other factors:

-The HOK Study identified well-defined program and site options.
-The following recommendations are made by the Leadership Committee based on their report and other factors:
+- 1. HOK identified several districts and sites in downtown Edmonton that would meet its criteria for the development of a new arena.
+Detailed consideration of these sites should be part of a next phase of the sports/entertainment facility development evaluation process, based on a specific proposal by project proponents. - 2.
+Potential sites should be confidentially examined by architects, urban planners, engineers, traffic and parking consultants and a contractor to confirm compatibility with the facility's programming, test site and soil conditions, examine utility placements and estimate the cost and timing of land acquisition.

-- 1. HOK identified several districts and sites in downtown Edmonton that would meet its criteria for development of a new arena.
-Detailed consideration of these sites should be part of a next phase of the sports/entertainment development evaluation process, based on a specific proposal by project proponents. - 2.
-Potential sites should be confidentially examined by architects, urban planners, engineers, traffic and parking consultants and a contractor to conform compatibility with the facility's programming, test site and soil conditions, examine utility placements and estimate the cost and timing of land acquisition. - 3.
-The following site conditions are essential to providing the range of services and amenities a full multipurpose arena facility would require.
-These site conditions should be used in facility planning: - The size of the facility site area must be a minimum of 5.05 acres for the arena portion of the facility; 6 acres is desirable. - Additional acreage would be required for a full sports/entertainment complex.
+- 3. The following site conditions are essential to providing the range of services and amenities a full multipurpose arena facility would require.
+These site conditions should be used in facility planning: - The size of the facility site area must be a minimum of 5.05 acres for the arena portion of the facility; 6 acres is desirable. - Additional acreage would be required for a full sports/entertainment facility.
 All sites identified have this additional capacity. - The site must allow acceptable building configuration and exterior spaces. - The site must provide the ability to build or lease parking spaces for premium customers adjacent to the arena. - The site must have proximity to transit and parking. - The site must be compatible with downtown improvement. - The site must have the ability to accommodate service functions and television truck parking.

-The HOK report also commented on financial aspects of projects of this scale and this advice was forwarded to the Finance sub-committee (See further information page 14):
+The HOK Study commented on financial aspects of projects of this scale; this advice was forwarded to the Finance Subcommittee.